 In 1999 pioneering yachtswoman Ellen MacArthur finally realised a lifelong dream when she got her first big sponsorship from the Kingfisher Group, which agreed to fund her entry in the 2001 Vendee Globe single-handed sailing race.

 But MacArthur would need all her determination to finish the race.
 During the final stretch of the competition – and challenging for the lead – her yacht hit a submerged container; she had to stop for repairs.
 MacArthur finished in second place, arriving just one day after the winner.

 Six years later, she showed a supreme demonstration of her drive to succeed and deal with unfinished business.
-Not only did she fulfil her aspiration, but she also broke the world record for the fastest solo circumnavigation of the globe.
-And all this was done with her sleeping no more than 20 minutes at a time so she could be on constant lookout day and night!
+She fulfilled her aspiration, and also broke the world record for the fastest solo circumnavigation of the globe.
+And she did this with not sleeping for more than 20 minutes a day to be on constant lookout day and night!